Cleveland: Healthcare

+Arts and culture

+Theater and performing arts

-Cleveland is home to Playhouse Square, the second largest performing arts center in the United States behind New York City's Lincoln Center.
-Playhouse Square includes the State, Palace, Allen, Hanna, and Ohio theaters.
-The center hosts Broadway musicals, special concerts, speaking engagements, and other events throughout the year.
-Its resident performing arts companies include Cleveland Ballet, the Cleveland International Film Festival, the Cleveland Play House, Cleveland State University Department of Theatre and Dance, DANCECleveland, the Great Lakes Theater Festival, and the Tri-C Jazz Fest.
+Cleveland's Playhouse Square is the second largest performing arts center in the U.S. behind New York City's Lincoln Center.
+It includes the State, Palace, Allen, Hanna, and Ohio theaters.
+The theaters host Broadway musicals, special concerts, speaking engagements, and other events throughout the year.
+Playhouse Square's resident performing arts companies include Cleveland Ballet, the Cleveland International Film Festival, the Cleveland Play House, Cleveland State University Department of Theatre and Dance, DANCECleveland, the Great Lakes Theater Festival, and the Tri-C Jazz Fest.
 A city with strong traditions in theater and vaudeville, Cleveland has produced many renowned performers, most prominently comedian Bob Hope.

-Outside Playhouse Square, Cleveland is home to Karamu House, the oldest African American theater in the nation, established in 1915.
-On the West Side, the Gordon Square Arts District in Detroit–Shoreway is the location of the Capitol Theatre, the Near West Theatre, and an Off-Off-Broadway playhouse, the Cleveland Public Theatre.
-Cleveland's streetcar suburbs of Cleveland Heights and Lakewood are home to the Dobama Theatre and the Beck Center for the Arts respectively.
+Outside Playhouse Square is Karamu House, the oldest African American theater in the nation, established in 1915.
+On the West Side, the Gordon Square Arts District in the Detroit–Shoreway neighborhood is the location of the Capitol Theatre, the Near West Theatre, and an Off-Off-Broadway playhouse, the Cleveland Public Theatre.
+The Dobama Theatre and the Beck Center for the Arts are based in Cleveland's streetcar suburbs of Cleveland Heights and Lakewood respectively.